Cooling Castle

 It was completed in 1385 covering nearly eight acres and consisting of two parallel but unequal wards separated by a moat surrounding both.

-The Inner Gatehouse is thought to remain standing to almost 10 metres.
-The water gate or postern is standing and a small wooden boat was previously dug up opposite this.
+The Inner Gatehouse is thought to remain standing at almost 10 meters.
+The watergate or postern is standing and a small wooden boat was previously dug up opposite this.

 Wyatt captured Lord Cobham and his two sons and forced them to march with him to London, but they managed to make their escape and went back to Cooling.

-The castle was never fully repaired and not much used after the 1580’s.
+The castle was never fully repaired and was not much used after the 1580s.
 The present house was built around 1670 and is in private hands.

 Address: Cooling Castle Barn, Cooling Castle, Main Rd, Cooling, Rochester, Kent ME3 8DT, United Kingdom.